tkw1536/FormulaeHighlightLibrary/README.md

 API documentation can be found under ```doc/```.

-A tutorial / demo can be found in [index.html](index.xhtml) or online at http://pages.w1536.tk/FormulaeHighlightLibrary/
+A tutorial / demo can be found in index.xhtml or online at http://pages.w1536.tk/FormulaeHighlightLibrary/

 # License